 The whole lecture, along with many others are available to watch via the special interest section of the BSAC online learning hub.
 The website lists up and coming sessions along with a library of past lectures and training sessions.

 With the club being shutdown at present because of Covid 19 our training team have taken to the internet to provide lectures via Zoom video conferencing for all who are interested.
-So far they have successfully run through all the Ocean Diver and Sports Diver lectures as well as Practical Rescue Management.
-They are now working through the Accelerated Decompression SDC with the Twin Set SDC follow.
-Other SDC’s are being assessed to see if they can be delivered via zoom.
+So far they have successfully run through all the Ocean Diver and Sports Diver lectures as well as Practical Rescue Management and Accelerated Decompression SDC’s with the Twin Set SDC in progress.
+Boat Handling will be next with other SDC’s are being assessed to see if they can be delivered via zoom.

 The club has also been holding weekly zoom club nights and plans are underway for some diving talks and a quiz night.